kanansnote/My-Business-Calendar/README.md

-# My Business Calendar
+# Business Calendar

-My Business Calendar is a desktop application developed using PyQt5, designed to provide an immersive and personalized calendar experience by displaying images from the user's location.
+Business Calendar is a desktop application developed using PyQt5, designed to provide an immersive and personalized calendar experience by displaying images from the user's location.

 ## Features